Degree Theory of Immersed Hypersurfaces

-\myitem{(ii)}\ in Section $3$, we prove that the degree is independant of the regular value chosen;

-\myitem{(iii)}\ in Section $4$, we apply the degree to immersions of prescribed mean, extrinsic and special Lagrangian curvatures;

-\myitem{(iv)}\ in Section $5$, we apply the degree to immersed surfaces of prescribed extrinsic curvature, which requires a deeper analysis than the cases studied in Section $4$; and

-\myitem{(v)}\ in Appendix $A$, we review the functional analytic framework within which we work, proving, in particular, a Sard-Smale type theorem within this context.

-We would like to thank Bernard Helffer for detailled correspondence concerning spectral theory.
-The second author would like to thank IMPA, Rio de Janeiro, Brazil and CRM, Barcelona, Spain, for providing the conditions required to prepare this work.
-In addition, the second author's work in the CRM was supported by a Marie Curie postdoctoral fellowship. \goodbreak \newhead{Degree Theory} \newsubhead{Defining the Degree} Let $M:=M^{n+1}$ be a compact, oriented, $(n+1)$-dimensional, Riemannnian manifold.
-Let $\Sigma:=\Sigma^n$ be a compact, oriented, $n$-dimensional manifold.
-Let $C^\infty_\opimm(\Sigma,M)$ be the space of smooth immersions from $\Sigma$ into $M$.
-We introduce the following more general definition of simple immersions:
+where $T$ is the trace free Ricci curvature of $M$, $\|T\|_O$ is its operator norm, viewed as an endomorphism of $TM$, and $\sigma_\opMin^-$ is defined to be $0$, or the infimum of the sectional curvatures of $M$, whichever is lower.
+We now obtain (c.f.
+Theorem \procref{CountingPECTwoDimI}) \proclaim{Theorem \nextprocno} If $M$ is $3$-dimensional, then for generic $g$ and for all $k>k_0$, the algebraic number of locally strictly convex immersed spheres in $(M,g)$ of constant extrinsic curvature equal to $k$ is itself equal to $0$. \endproclaim \proclabel{MainTheoremExtrinsicCurvatureTwoD} \newsubhead{Acknowledgements}[Acknowledgements] We would like to thank Bernard Helffer for detailled correspondence concerning spectral theory.
+The second author would like to thank IMPA, Rio de Janeiro, and CRM, Barcelona, Spain for providing the conditions required to prepare this work.
+An earlier draft of this paper was prepared whilst the second author was benefitting from a Marie Curie postdoctoral fellowship. \newhead{Degree theory}[DegreeTheory] \newsubhead{The manifold of immersions and its tangent bundle}[TheManifoldOfImmersions] Let $M:=M^{d+1}$ be a compact, oriented, $(d+1)$ dimensional, riemannnian manifold.
+Let $\Sigma:=\Sigma^d$ be a compact, oriented, $d$ dimensional manifold without boundary.
+Consider a smooth immersion, $i:\Sigma\rightarrow M$.
+When $\Sigma$ is simply connected, we say that $i$ is {\sl prime} whenever there exists no non-trivial diffeomorphism, $\alpha:\Sigma\rightarrow\Sigma$, such that $i\circ\alpha=i$, that is, $i$ is prime whenever it is not a multiple cover.
+More generally, let $\tilde{\Sigma}$ be the universal cover of $\Sigma$ and let $p:\tilde{\Sigma}\rightarrow\Sigma$ be the canonical projection.
+We say that $i$ is {\sl prime} whenever the composition, $\tilde{\mathi}:=i\circ p$, is invariant only under the action of deck transformations of $\tilde{\Sigma}$, that is, if $\alpha:\tilde{\Sigma}\rightarrow\tilde{\Sigma}$ is a diffeomorphism such that $\tilde{\mathi}\circ\alpha=\tilde{\mathi}$, then $\alpha\in\pi_1(\Sigma)$.
+We introduce prime immersions in order to ensure smoothness of the manifold of immersions.
+We refer the reader to Appendix \headref{PrimeImmersions} for a brief discussion of some of their properties.